• Skip to primary navigation

 It's also a very flexible recipe, so feel free to sub in different kinds of berries, fruit or sweeteners that you love best.
 And if you really want to go decadent, I also recommend to serve this peach galette drizzled with caramel or a scoop of vanilla ice cream.
 It's so good when the ice cream melts a little over a warm slice of the galette.

-Ingredients for Peach Frangipane Galette
+Maple Cinnamon Peach Frangipane Galette slice

 • Peaches - Yellow peaches will work for best this recipe, because the do look prettier in a galette.
 No need to peel them, just slice them thinly.